 I have obtained my Masters Degree from the University of Warsaw, where I have focused on Functional Analysis and Harmonic Analysis.
 My master thesis has been devoted to Keller-Segel model of chemotaxis (under supervision of Tomasz Cieślak and Michał Wojciechowski).

 I am co-organising a PDE CDT Lunchtime Seminar.
-For the details of upcoming seminars click here.
+For the details of the upcoming seminars click here.